Fill out 1099 forms

 For Investment & Financial Income

-- Form 1099-INT — received interest income from a bank or financial institution.
+- Form 1099-INT — received interest income from a bank or financial institution

-For Retirement, Government & Debt-Related Reporting
+For Retirement, Pensions & Education Accounts

-- Form 1099-G — received unemployment compensation or a state tax refund.
+- Form 1099-G — received unemployment compensation or a state tax refund

-- Form 1099-C — had a debt of $600 or more cancelled or forgiven by a creditor.
+- Form 1099-C — had a debt of $600 or more cancelled by a creditor

 Form Comparison